arcAman07/goChore/README.md

 4) AI enabled tasks
 5) 5) Make undo,update and delete task more secure ( error handling for tasks that dont exist )
 6) ALMOST READY FOR PRODUCTION
-7) DOCS TO BE MADE BY THIS WEEK WITH ASSETS
+7) DOCS TO BE MADE BY THIS WEEK WITH ASSETS ( PICS )
 8) CHECK FOR REFERENCES